maxZ-2020/westmarches/How to track Stuff.md

 # Every Note has a Session Log

 The state of an Entity is tracked on a per Session basis.
 When the Entity is altered for the first time during that Session the Inventory/State is Copied and then subsequently altered.
 Keeping Track of everything is kind of time consuming.
 Inventories and Locations of NPCs/Items are Important and Quick to manage.
-Items should only be a Note if it is a unique Item or if
+An Item should only be a Note if it is a unique Item.

+Items that belong to the Player are Tracked by the Player.
+If they leave them in a special Place then a reference is recorded there so things can get stolen if need
 ## Example Log for a Place

 ### [[Example Session 3]]